 I’ve had various charts and kits purchased on Amazon or elsewhere turn out to be meaningfully effective.
 But I’ve also had great success using a homemade chart created on the fly with only a pen, a colored notecard, and some gold stars.

 An abundance of positive reinforcement.

 Virtually every expert will say that you should find something to praise about your ADHD child every day.
-Some even say that you should try and have a formula of finding 2, 3 or 4 good acts to praise for every one act that warrants a criticism.
+Some even say that you should try and have a formula of finding 2, 3, or 4 good acts to praise for every one act that warrants criticism.

 Consistent application of rules with the immediate administration of rewards and consequences.